lynnlangit/consulting/README.md

 Lynn Langit

-Repo for information from my public talks and presentations
+Repo for info from my public talks and presentations